MaoKo/FGFX/README.md

 ### TODO ###
 	.
 More accurate handle of error in FGFX (FGFP (95%), FGFL(80%)) .
 Optimizing FOLLOW set
 	.
+Add the algorithm for optimize DFA (group)
+	.
 Handle if file already exist
 	.
 Improve the algorithm for constructing the
 			LALR parsing table